ChromaticFlint/ChromaticFlint.github.io/content/projects/Jammming.md

 showInProjects: true
 ---

-Simple application that leverages the spotify api to allow a user to fetch and save playlists.
+Simple application that leverages the Spotify api to allow a user to fetch and save playlists.
 Project developed through the Codecademy web development track.